They are found in all the natural habitats like soil, water and air.

 b.
 Diplococci: Pair of cells. e.g. Diplococcus pneumoniae.

-c.
-Streptococci: Rows of cells or in chains e.g. Streptococcus lactis.
+C. Streptococci: Rows of cells or in chains e.g. Streptococcus lactis.

 d.
 Staphylococci: Irregular clusters like bunches of grapes e.g. Staphylococcus aureus, Staphylococcus Albus.